Steampunk Glasses: Between Historical Fact and Retrofuturistic Myth

 Some examples of ads for sunglasses in U.S. newspapers from the 19th and early 20th century.
 Take a look at the model on the right.
 Now that’s what steampunk sunglasses should look like!

-Common Spectacle Styles in the 19th Century
+Common spectacle styles in the 19th century

 Fashion sunglasses of Victorian times